GPUOpen-LibrariesAndSDKs/AGS_SDK/README.md

 ### Third-Party Software
 * DXUT is distributed under the terms of the MIT License.
 See `eyefinity_sample\dxut\MIT.txt`.
 * Premake is distributed under the terms of the BSD License.
 See `premake\LICENSE.txt`.

+### Attribution
+* AMD, the AMD Arrow logo, Radeon, Crossfire, and combinations thereof are either registered trademarks or trademarks of Advanced Micro Devices, Inc. in the United States and/or other countries.
+* Microsoft, DirectX, Visual Studio, and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.